Premmmm/Filled-Farm/README.md

 ## About
 We Team 42 bring you our product/application Filled Farm.
 Filled farm is a mobile/web application which acts as an interface between farmers and vendors directly without the need for middlemen.
 It comes wIth a stunning UI, easy access yet efficient features and a seamless user experience.
+Our theme is Agriculture - Open Innovation.

 ## Team 42
 Team 42 have been active for around a year, been developing various projects, but the common this is we want to make a social change, we want to make a revolution with the